MarcosDemetry/MarcosDemetry.github.io/_hobby/2025-06-02-seminar-participation.md

 <img src = "/assets/img/hobby-seminar-participation/Total-number-of-seminars-per-year.png" width ="100%"/>
 <img src = "/assets/img/hobby-seminar-participation/Total-number-of-seminars-per-academic-year.png" width ="100%"/>

 Here's my favorite figure in this section: Heatmap of day-of-week and month-year.
 In the fall of 2021, I was still an RA at the Swedish Institute for Social Research, while doing my first semester of the PhD; they had seminars on Tuesdays and Mondays, while my department had seminars on Thursdays.
 Due to coursework (and the pandemic), I didn't attend many seminars that first semester.
 From my second semester onwards, I attended our usual Thursday seminar, 2–3 times a month.
 Beginning in February of 2023, we changed the seminar day to Wednesdays.
-Finally, Beginning in September of 2023, I attended the IRLE seminars every Wednesday in Berkeley, plus a bunch of other seminars spread out throughout the week!
+Finally, beginning in September of 2023, I attended the IRLE seminars every Wednesday in Berkeley, plus a bunch of other seminars spread out throughout the week!
 <img src = "/assets/img/hobby-seminar-participation/Heatmap-DOW-month-year.png" width ="100%"/>
 <img src = "/assets/img/hobby-seminar-participation/Total-number-of-seminars-and-brown-bags-pie-chart.png" width ="100%"/>
 <img src = "/assets/img/hobby-seminar-participation/Total-number-of-seminars-and-brown-bags-per-host-institution-pie-chart.png" width ="100%"/>

-Not surprising, most presentations are given by PhD students or APs.
+Not surprisingly, most presentations are given by PhD students or APs.
 <img src = "/assets/img/hobby-seminar-participation/Total-number-of-seminars-and-brown-bags-per-academic-position.png" width ="100%"/>

 I've had the honor of presenting a few times myself: